 Zapier Pricing

-Also, they offer a Team plan for up to 25 users with sharing options and SAML SSO.
-The Zapier Enterprise plan has custom pricing and adds access for unlimited users, advanced admin permissions, annual task limits, and observability.
+Zapier paid options begin with the Professional plan at $29.99/month for 750 tasks.
+It provides multi-step Zaps, access to premium integrations, and webhooks.
+There’s also a Team plan for up to 25 users with sharing options and SAML SSO, and the Zapier Enterprise plan has custom pricing that adds access for unlimited users, advanced admin permissions, annual task limits, and observability.

 As you scale, Zapier tends to be the most expensive option of the three, especially for high-volume automations.
 And Zapier also offers a 14-day free trial for its paid plans.